axelvaldez/radical-companies/_posts/3-fiat-model/making-fiat-bearable/2022-08-09-the-good-boss-and-societal-risk.markdown

  <ul>
   <li id="en02">
    <p class="_list-item">
     Ma Bell was the nickname for The Bell System.
 It had a government-sactioned monopoly on all telecommunication.
 It was led by the Bell Telephone Company and later by the American Telephone and Telegraph Company.
-They dominated the telephone services industry in North America for over 100 years from its creation in 1877 until its antitrust breakup in 1983.
+They dominated the telephone services industry in North America from its creation in 1877 until its antitrust breakup in 1983.
     <a class="_uparrow" href="#bm02"><img src="/assets/img/arrow-up-icon.png"></a>
    </p>
   </li>